Angela-Kipenzi/Smart-Season-Field-Monitoring-System/README.md

 - **at_risk** — no update in 14+ days, *or* the field has been in the `planted` stage for more than 7 days (i.e. activity has stalled).
 - **active** — anything else.

-This rule is intentionally simple and explainable; it is computed per-field both for list views and for the aggregate dashboard counters.

 ### Dashboards